 Nick Montfort develops computational poetry and art, often collaboratively.
 He is professor of digital media at MIT and principal investigator in the Center for Digital Narrative at the University of Bergen, Norway.
 His lab/studio, The Trope Tank, has locations in New York City and at MIT.
 He studies creative computing and seeks to enable learning in many ways.
 He also devotes himself to computational art and media as an event organizer, curator, editor, and publisher.
-He lives in New York City with his spouse, Flourish Klink.
+He lives in New York City with his spouse, Flourish Klink, and their daughter.

 Montfort earned a Ph.D. in computer and information science from the University of Pennsylvania, a masters in creative writing (poetry) from Boston University, a masters in media arts and sciences from MIT, and undergraduate degrees in both liberal arts and computer science from the University of Texas at Austin.